UCLA vs. Stanford NCAA Football Odds, Plays and Insights | September 25, 2021

 Stanford Stats and Trends

-- This year, the Cardinal won ATS in their only game as an underdog of 3.5 points or more.
+- The Cardinal have been underdogs by 4.5 points or more once this season and covered the spread.

-- Stanford's games this season have gone over the total in two out of three opportunities (66.7%).
+- Stanford's games this year have hit the over two times in three opportunities (66.7%).

-- When Stanford records more than 25.7 points, it is 2-0 against the spread and 2-0 overall.
+- Stanford is 2-0 against the spread and 2-0 overall when the team scores more than 25.7 points.

 - The Cardinal have two giveaways this season, while the Bruins have six takeaways .